Jane Burston

-Jane Burston is the Executive Director and Founder of the Clean Air Fund, a philanthropic foundation tackling global air pollution that was launched at the UN Secretary General's Climate Summit in New York with $50m from 6 core funders.
+Jane Burston (born 1981) is the Chief Executive Officer and Founder of the Clean Air Fund, a philanthropic foundation tackling global air pollution that was launched at the UN Secretary General's Climate Summit in New York with $50m from 6 core funders.
 Previously, Jane was the Head of Energy and the Environment at the National Physical Laboratory.

 Early life and education

 Burston has strong ethical and environmental principles.
 She gave up meat when she was eleven, and as a student fought to eliminate plastic in her college canteen.
 Burston studied philosophy at the University of Cambridge, graduating with a first class degree in 2002.

 Career to date

 After graduating, Burston worked for a strategy consultancy for 4 years, before spending a year in Zambia running an NGO recycling computers and training teachers in IT.
 On returning to the UK she worked on climate policy for Transport for London and the Mayor of London's office.

 In 2008, Burston founded Carbon Retirement, a social enterprise that reformed emissions trading and carbon offsetting.
 Carbon Retirement put pressure on countries and companies to embrace clean technology, by allowing them to buy and use up credits.
 Carbon Retirement partnered with the New York Stock Exchange in September 2011.

 Burston joined the National Physical Laboratory in 2012, where she led a team of 150 scientists and engineers.
 At NPL, she founded the Centre for Carbon Measurement, looking at carbon markets, low carbon technologies and climate data.
 In 2015 she gave evidence at the House of Commons of the United Kingdom.
 In August 2017 Burston was seconded to the Department for Business, Energy and Industrial Strategy as Deputy Director of Science for Climate and Energy.
-In June 2019, Burston founded and became Executive Director of the Clean Air Fund.
+In June 2019, Burston founded and became Chief Executive Officer of the Clean Air Fund.

 Jane Burston became a Trustee of Parkinson's UK in 2019.